 Transitioning into practice can be both exciting and stressful.
 On the business side, there are a number of financial planning issues you’ll need to address.
 One of these is managing your income tax payments.

 Here are 5 things you need to know.

 - Income tax is no longer deducted at source

 As a medical resident, you earn a regular salary and income tax is deducted from each paycheque.
 Basically, you’re paying your taxes as you earn your income.

-But once you become a practising physician, the way you’re paid and how you pay your income tax could change.
+But once you become an in-practice physician, the way you’re paid and how you pay your income tax could change.

 If, like many physicians, you expect to be self-employed, you’ll typically bill your provincial ministry of health on a fee-for-service basis.
 The amount you receive will be your gross professional income, before any expenses are incurred to run your practice.
 Your taxable professional income, which is equal to your gross revenue less deductible expenses, will be subject to personal income taxes that you will need to pay from your net earnings.

 - Quarterly tax instalments start the following year

 As a self-employed physician, you’ll have to send your income tax payments to the Canada Revenue Agency (CRA) in quarterly instalments, which are due on March 15, June 15, September 15 and December 15 of each year.